 There was discussion at the 3/7 5B meeting about restricting residents of the building from claiming Residential Parking Permits, despite the site being on an Residential Parking Permit (RPP)-zoned block.
 The developer stated in a prehearing statement and at the 3/15 meeting that they would seek to restrict residents of the building from qualifying for RPP.

-if no parking variance
+if no parking relief

-A resident at the 3/7 meeting asked how many homes this building could contain with no variance.
+A resident at the 3/7 meeting asked how many homes this building could contain with no relief.
 Under the presumption that no on-site parking would be built (due to lack of alley access or possible curb cuts), the attorney for the developer estimated 5-6 depending on the tranit halving computation.

 Bike Parking

 The building is planned to contain various amenities related to bike parking.
 During the 3/7 presentation to 5B, Commissioners Costello and Borrego made note of multiple opportunity to increase the usability of these facilities, including larger spacing and charging capacity for ebikes, to further improve the appeal of this building to car-free and car-light families.
 The developer was receptive to these changes.
+In a 3/31 letter into the record by the land use attorney, it was indicated:

 Penthouse Setback